sema4hai/s4-msdw2trinetx/README.md

 This app transforms the MSDW EHR data into a TriNetX-like common data model.

-The SQL queries used for data transformation is under src/main/resources/sql.
+The SQL queries used for data transformation is under the [sql](./pd-msdw-cmd-app/src/main/resources/sql) folder.
 You can further modify the queries if you think the logic can be improved.
 But generally you should not run the SQL queries manually for production.
 Instead, call the main function in ```MSDW2TriNetX_LITE_APP```, which will run the queries in the sequence defined in ```MSDW2TriNetXLiteCmd```.

 ## pd-dmsdw-cmd-app

 This app transforms the now deprecated DMSDW EHR data into a TriNetX-like common data model.
-It was developed before pd-msdw-cmd-app, and is actually the backbone for the latter (therefore they are nearly identical, except some customizations for ETL SQL queries).
+It was developed before pd-msdw-cmd-app, and the latter was actually adapted from it (therefore they are nearly identical, except some customizations for ETL SQL queries).

 ## pd-loinc2hpo-app

 This app is an implementation of the LOINC2HPO algorithm.
-MSDW EHR data has to be converted into TriNetX with the pd-msdw-cmd-app before you can use this app.
-It currently only supports MSDW but not DMSDW.
+MSDW EHR data has to be converted into TriNetX with ```pd-msdw-cmd-app``` first before you can use this app.
+It currently only supports MSDW but can be extended to DMSDW if necessary.

-Implementation of LOINC2HPO can be roughly devided into two steps:
+Implementation of LOINC2HPO can be roughly divided into two steps:

 Step 1, convert lab results from local code to LOINC;